 An agreed process of managing and determining the weight of a loaded wagon must be followed.
 The process selected should be appropriate to satisfy a risk assessment of the loading activity.
 Individual processes vary in accuracy, practical application and cost to install / maintain.
-The individual systems include:

-Weighing loaded wagons - In Motion and static weighbridge systems may be used which identify the Gross Laden Weight of the wagon.
-These typically afford a higher level of accuracy to the weights recorded.
+The individual systems include: Weighing loaded wagons - In Motion and static weighbridge systems may be used which identify the Gross Laden Weight of the wagon.
+These systems typically afford a higher level of accuracy to the weights recorded.
+Additionally, certain systems are capable of determining individual wheel or axle weights.
+This provides data for the management of Bulk Load Distribution - Section 7 of this COP and to manage individual axle loads.

-- Weighing the Load Various load weighing systems may be employed such as belt weighers and mobile plant weighers to determine the weight of the load.
+- Weighing the Load Various load weighing systems may be employed such as belt weighers, mobile plant weighers which determine the weight of the load.
 This is then added to the Tare Weight (see below 9.3) to derive the Gross Laden Weight. - Volumetric Loading The volume of the load (as measured by flow meters, grab buckets) and a known density of the material may be used to calculate the weight of the load.
 This is then added to the Tare Weight (see below 9.3) to derive the Gross Laden Weight. - Visual Assessment The weight / volume of the wagon may be determined by a suitably competent individual referencing the visual load to a previously determined acceptable standard for similar materials.
 This may be assisted by wagons being marked to assist with determining acceptable load volumes. - Wagon Load Calibration The acceptable weight / volume of the wagon may be determined by a suitably competent individual utilising a wagon characteristic which adequately measures the loading.
 This may be a suspension gap being compressed to a certain level.